jakkn/nwserver-nwnx-template/README.md

 # nwserver-nwnx-template

-Template for nwnee projects with nwnx installed, running Docker.
+Template for nwnee projects with nwnx installed, running in Docker containers.

+Also supports initializing nwnx_dotnet with Anvil and setting up an Anvil plugin.

 Useful to get quickly up and running for proof of concepts, testing features, or reproducing bugs.